ktremag/Engineering-/README.md

-# Q1 Engineering Arduino Projects
+# Engineering II Notebook
-Arduino code showcasing lcd screens, potentiometers, photointerupters, dc motors, and leds as well as the various ways to utilize them.
+Includes Arduino code showcasing lcd screens, potentiometers, photointerupters, dc motors, and leds as well as the various ways to utilize them.
 Mostly helpful as a reference for setup and general code using each piece.

+Additionally, Intermediate CAD files are likewise included in this repository

+# Intermediate Arduino

 ## [LED Blink Revisited](Intermediate_Arduino/blinking_fade_w_dash/blinking_fade_w_dash.ino)
 My goal in this assignment was to wire an led with a breadboard and learn to utilize Sublime in order to make the LED blink and fade out.
 In order to add a secondary layer to the assignment
 ### Lessons Learned/Important points